 The southeast is in the "stroke belt" of America; Georgia is in the buckle of that belt.
 The southeast has a 40 percent higher stroke death rate than the rest of the country, according to a recent study by the University of Alabama at Birmingham and the University of Vermont.
 This is because risk factors like high blood pressure, diabetes and high cholesterol have an impact on a larger concentration of the population in Georgia and surrounding states.

-- Stroke is the fifth leading cause of death in Georgia.
+- Stroke is the fifth leading cause of death in the United States.

 - The stroke death rate in Georgia is 16 percent higher than the national rate

 - Stroke is the leading cause of disability in the U.S.

 - Obesity, high blood pressure, lack of physical activity, diabetes and high cholesterol increase the risk of stroke.

 Connect with the Stroke NET-work Program